breatheco-de/content/src/content/how-to/install-node-npm-mac-osx.md

 ---
 title: "How to install NVM on a Mac OS (node.js and npm)"
-subtitle: "Non-official guide to install NVM on Mac OS (tested) using brew"
+subtitle: "Learn how to install NVM on a Mac easily using Brew!
+Switch between Node.js versions effortlessly.
+Master your development setup today!"
 tags: ["node","npm","osx", "nvm"]
 authors: ["alesanchezr"]